johnquigleyjr/gcp-terraform-training/lab06-provisioners.md

 - Task 1: Add a resource block to generate an SSH keypair
 - Task 2: Create a connection block using your keypair outputs.
 - Task 3: Create a provisioner block to remotely download code to your instance.
-- Task 4: Add a firewall rule to permit SSH
+- Task 4: Add a firewall rule to permit SSH and HTTP
 - Task 5: Apply your configuration and watch for the remote connection.

 ## Task 1: Add a resource block to generate an SSH keypair.